What is Wizer and How Can I Use It To Teach?

 When you're happy with the finished product, it's time to share the worksheet.
 This can be done by simply sharing a URL that you can send through email or an LMS.
 For those using Google Classroom, it's an easy way to share as the two systems integrate well.

-Conveniently, you can upload a PDF, meaning you can digitize real-world worksheets easily.
+Conveniently, you can upload a PDF, so you can digitize real-world worksheets easily.
 Upload in the creation process and the answer areas can be selected so the students can respond digitally.
 This will even automatically grade for teachers too, in the case of multiple choice or matching questions.
 For open-ended questions and discussions (in which students can collaborate), the teacher will need to assess these manually.

 Each student has a profile that allows them to share what they like and know.
-Teachers can also add tags that students can't see, for example to keep notes on students if they're struggling or if they're quiet.
+Teachers can also add tags that students can't see, for example, to keep notes on students if they're struggling or if they're quiet.
 Then students could send a question just to students who have been tagged as quiet.
 This is a paid for feature but more on that below.

 How much does Wizer cost?